GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 ## Chapter 1: Purpose and Vision

 Developing and implementing a strategy is the central responsibility of any leader.
-Whether the head of a small or a large department in an enterprise on the client side, whether your team is called Localization, Internationalization or something else, Globalization leaders envision the ideal future for their team and their company, and determine how and when to achieve the most desirable goals.
+Whether the head of a small or a large department in an enterprise on the client side, whether your team is called Localization, Internationalization or something else, Globalization leaders envision the ideal future for their team and their company.
+They determine how and when to achieve the most desirable goals.
 This set of actions is called strategy.

 In this playbook, we will introduce common strategic thinking concepts, such as vision, pillars, objectives and goals, roadmap and metrics, and guide you through how they apply to the process of Globalization.